sebedard13/ImageGenerator/README.md

 - Landmasses can sometimes pass through each other because of the values for the overlapping determined in the parameters.
-- The algorithm does not use multi-threading and has been built in such a way as to make it difficult to integrate multi-threading.
+- The algorithm does not use multithreading and has been built in such a way as to make it difficult to integrate multithreading.
 - At each iteration, we have to recalculate all the segments that allow us to determine the size of the continental zone in the collision.
-  If we can allow to modify the segments between iterations without having any problems, we could gain a lot in performance.
+  If we can allow modifying the segments between iterations without having any problems, we could gain a lot in performance.
 - It would be very difficult to run the simulation on a sphere.

 ### [Noise Perlin](https://adrianb.io/2014/08/09/perlinnoise.html)

-Perlin noise is a pseudo-random generation that can create a more "real" noise by being smoother than a 100% random noise.
+Perlin noise is a pseudo-random generation that can create a more “real” noise by being smoother than a 100% random noise.
 Credit to Ken Perlin for developing this algorithm.

 ![Noise Perlin image](/readme/img/perlin_noise.png)